 – A travel journal to make notes of the animals you saw and experiences of the day

-– Carry some cash as you may visit a local village or craft shop where you can pick up some unique souvenirs, also for gratuities for the lodge staff, tracker and guide, which you’re likely to leave on departure.
+– Carry some cash as you may visit a local village or craft shop where you can pick up some unique souvenirs, also for gratuities for the lodge staff, tracker and safari guide, which you’re likely to leave on departure.

 – Insect Repellent and Malaria prophylactics if required in the area you will visit.
 Consult your doctor for these prior to traveling.